jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Rosemary**:
 Another thing that struck me from what the Prime Minister said, and this is something we're seeing through various sectors, is that many of these businesses are owned and employ indigenous women.
-Can you give US a picture of that and how important it is.
+Can you give us a picture of that and how important it is.
 I know it's hit a lot of sectors in the service industry.
-Give US a picture of that in terms of indigenous businesses.
+Give us a picture of that in terms of indigenous businesses.